Cutleast/SSE-Auto-Translator/doc/Instructions_en_US.md

 **e**: Import button, to import a translation from a local file (or multiple when selected).
 The import supports downloaded mods from Nexus Mods (.rar, .7z, .zip), Plugins (.esp, .esm, .esl), DSD Translations (.json) and exported xTranslator translations (.xml).

+**f**: Update Check button, to check for available translation updates.

+**g**: Download Updates button, to download available translation updates if any.
+Works exactly like regular translation downloads.

-**f**: Link button, to link SSE-AT to Mod Manager Downloads on Nexus Mods, primarily used for non-Premium downloads.
+**h**: Link button, to link SSE-AT to Mod Manager Downloads on Nexus Mods, primarily used for non-Premium downloads.
 When exited regularly, SSE-AT unbinds itself and binds the app that was previously bound to Mod Manager Downloads.
 A crash might prevent this, so that SSE-AT stays bound.
 In this case you have to link your Mod Manager again.

 More features are available when right-clicking on one or more Plugins/Translations.